 Last Touch: All conversion credit assigned to the last variables that the converter was exposed to.

 Time Decay: Credit weighted more heavily across variables that the converter was exposed to as said exposures approach conversion (aka credit increases as time to conversion decreases).

 Linear: Credit evenly dispersed across all variables that the converter was exposed to.

-Our Flip platform is the one-stop shop for advertisers and agencies looking to transform data into actionable items that can be leveraged and improved upon in the future.
-By measuring and assigning credit to different variables in your campaign, Flip determines the true impact of each of them on any KPI—providing a new standard in tracking, transparency, and results via comprehensive attribution insights.
-Flip then uses these insights to inform its media buying with a bidder that moves budget toward the highest-performing campaign variables—lowering CPAs, maximizing ROAS, and making a tangible impact on a brand’s bottom line.
-Expanding your attribution methodologies will not only help refine your budget strategy but will have a lasting impact on current and future ad campaigns.
+Our Performance CTV platform is the one-stop-shop for advertisers and agencies looking to transform data into actionable items that can be leveraged and improved upon in the future.
+By measuring and assigning credit to different variables in your campaign, our platform determines the true impact of each of them on any KPI—providing a new standard in tracking, transparency, and results via comprehensive attribution insights.
+Our platform then uses these insights to inform its media buying with a bidder that moves the budget toward the highest-performing campaign variables—lowering CPAs, maximizing ROAS, and making a tangible impact on a brand’s bottom line.
+Expanding your attribution methodologies will not only help refine your budget strategy but will have a lasting impact on your current and future ad campaigns.

 The consumer packaged goods (CPG) industry is elbowing through a tight market.
 Between pressing supply chain challenges, shifting shopper.